Lisa17-10/Lisa17-10.github.io/aboutme.md

 ### Pratyaydipta Rudra

 ### Sreemala Das Majumder
-Sreemala is currently pursuing a Doctorate degree in Civil Engineering at the College of Engineering, Architecture, and Technology at Oklahoma State University.
-Her research is focused on treatment wetlands and greenhouse gas emissions.
-When she is not working in the lab, she enjoys being outside, photographing and learning about birds.
-She also enjoys cooking a lot.
+I am currently pursuing a Doctorate degree in Civil Engineering at the College of Engineering, Architecture, and Technology at Oklahoma State University.
+My research is focused on treatment wetlands and greenhouse gas emissions.
+When I am not working in the lab, I enjoys being outside, photographing and learning about birds.